The Public Employee Defined Benefit Financial Security Act of 2014

 The Act requires that a political subdivision include in its annual budget the funding of at least 100% of the Actuarially Determined Contribution (ADC) of its pension plan.
 The purpose of the law is to ensure financial stability and financial soundness of a political subdivision's pension plan or plans to provide pension benefits for future generations of employees.
 The following guidance was developed to provide an outline of a political subdivision's obligations under the law.

 Pension Obligation Funding Policy Adoption and Filing Requirements

 The first step for each political subdivision in meeting its obligation to fund its defined benefit pension plan or plans is to develop and legally adopt a funding policy.
 A political subdivision may use the policy template developed by the Tennessee Department of Treasury, or it may use the funding policy adopted by the TCRS Board of Trustees on September 26, 2014, as a template for the development of its own policy.

-The funding policy and any amendments shall be submitted to the Comptroller of the Treasury, Office of State and Local Finance (OSLF), within thirty (30) days of its adoption.
+The funding policy and any amendments shall be submitted to the Comptroller of the Treasury, Division of State Government Finance, within thirty (30) days of its adoption.
 Electronic submission is preferred.

 Submit your policy and any amendments to: